nodejs/node/deps/npm/doc/files/package.json.md

 configuration param.
 See `npm-config(7)` for more on the topic.

-For build steps that are not platform-specific, such as compiling CoffeeScript or other languages to JavaScript, use the `prepare` script to do this, and make the required package a devDependency.
+For build steps that are not platform-specific, such as compiling CoffeeScript or other languages to JavaScript, use the `prepublish` script to do this, and make the required package a devDependency.

 For example: